CoopGame for

 to finish two smaller R packages by the names of

-and CommunicationGames
+PartitionGames and CommunicationGames for

 cooperative games with partitions of the player set and for cooperative